-7 Ways to Celebrate Indigenous Peoples Day in Northeastern Ontario
+How to Celebrate National Indigenous Peoples Day 2025 in Northeastern Ontario

 June 21 is National Indigenous Peoples Day in Canada, a day to celebrate and recognize the diverse cultures, unique heritage and outstanding contributions of First Nations, Inuit and Métis peoples.
-Here in Northeastern Ontario, there are all kinds of celebrations and interesting activities and events to mark the day.
-Celebrating is not limited to just one day.
-June is National Indigenous History Month, and there are many events throughout the month.
+Here in Northeastern Ontario, celebrating Indigenous culture isn’t limited to just one day.
+Throughout National Indigenous History Month, the region comes alive with vibrant powwows, cultural events, interpretive hikes, and unforgettable hands-on experiences.

 What to do nearby: There is lots to see and do in North Bay to celebrate Indigenous ingenuity all year long.
 The North Bay Museum features exhibits about pre-colonial life for the N’bisiing peoples, including some cool birchbark canoe displays.
 Check out Ever Cool Ice Cream's food truck beside the museum for some tasty treats.
 You can explore Nipissing First Nation’s directory to check out Indigenous-owned businesses in the area.
 Shop for traditional craft supplies at Supplies for the Soul or intricate beadwork and other artisanal crafts at 17HR Convenience, or dine on fresh locally caught pickerel at Jocko Point Fish & Chips.